mikecroucher/reproducible_ML/README.md

 # Slides

 The slides are in **presentation/index.html**.
-Navigate to that folder and open index.html in a browser.
+On your local macginem, Navigate to that folder and open index.html in a browser.
+See the online version at

 # External resources